'Unprecedented growth' to see Southeast Asia's Internet economy hit US$50B in 2017: Study

 The shortage of homegrown tech talent also remains an area where continual focus and investments are needed in Southeast Asia.

-In particular, the region lacks senior engineering and overall leadership talent that have the expertise to manage a hypergrowth environment, said Mr Sipahimalani.
+In particular, the region lacks senior engineering and overall leadership talent that have the expertise to manage a hypergrowth environment, observed Mr Sipahimalani.